-Objective: To determine the overall escheatable property due and owing for the entire period under examination.
+The objective of Phase IV of an unclaimed property examination is to determine the overall escheatable property due and owing for the entire period under examination.
 As discussed in Phase I, sampling and extrapolation may be performed after approval from the State Controller's Office.
 If, due to record retention policy constraints, less than the entire examination period will be examined, determine the base period to be utilized; calculate total escheatable property generated during the base period (i.e., amounts escheated, plus amounts suspended, plus amounts written off); extrapolate total escheatable property results from base period to entire period; then credit amounts actually escheated.

-Process: This phase commences with discussions between the third-party auditors and the holder regarding the design of the Phase IV examination program.
+This phase commences with discussions between the third-party auditors and the holder regarding the design of the Phase IV examination program.
 The design of the examination program is expected to take 30 to 45 days.
-The third-party auditors and the holder then decide upon a mutually agreed-upon date for a site visit.
-The site visit is expected to take place within 20 days of the end of the design of the Phase IV examination program.
-During the site visit, the third-party auditors perform their testing procedures and select samples for testing.
-The holder is expected to produce documentation supporting its accounting for the items selected within 60 days.
-The third-party auditors then make a second site visit at the expiration of the 60-day period to review and analyze the documents produced.
-If the holder believes it has been responsive to the third-party auditors, but the third-party auditors disagree, the holder has an additional 30 days to provide additional documentation to the third-party auditors to support its position.
+The third-party auditors and the holder then may decide upon a mutually agreed-upon date for one or more site or virtual visits to perform testing procedures and select samples for testing.
+The holder is expected to produce documentation supporting its accounting for the items selected within 60 days, or an agreed-upon time period.

+If the holder believes it has been responsive to the third-party auditors' requests, but the thirdparty auditors disagree, the holder has an additional 30 days (or an otherwise agreed-upon time period) to provide additional documentation to the third-party auditors to support its position.